sydseter/chatgpt-and-musk-salute/README.md

 # ChatGPT and The Musk Salute
-What ChatGPT would say and react to Musk salute on the presidential inauguration.
+What ChatGPT would say and react to The Musk salute on the presidential inauguration and what it now things about the US government.

 ## The Conversation